Spark DDL

 The REPLACE TABLE ...
 AS SELECT syntax only supports tables without primary keys in the current version.

-REPLACE TABLE arctic_catalog.db.sample
+REPLACE TABLE mixed_catalog.db.sample

-USING arctic
+USING mixed_iceberg

 AS SELECT ...